Mohammad Abdur Rab: After independence of Bangladesh

+Abdur Rab was appointed the Chairman of Bangladesh Freedom Fighter Welfare Trust after his retirement from army.
+Rumors were spread that Abdur Rab was awarded the gallantry medal which his deputy chief of staff (Army) A. K. Khandker conveniently took.
+Abdur Rab was awarded the Independence Day Award posthumously in 2000.

+Awards and decorations

 Death

-Abdur-Rab died 14 November 1975 at the Combined Military Hospital, Dhaka at age 56.
+Abdur-Rab died on 14 November 1975 at the Combined Military Hospital, Dhaka at age 56.
 He had been suffering from ailments including anemia.
 He was laid to rest at his village of khagaura on the banks of Khowai River in Habiganj.

 His younger brother Abdur Rahim said that no pension was paid to any of his family members.
 Abdur Rab's grave is at the district headquarters of Habiganj.
 Other than some local freedom fighters, nobody was seen to go visit the site, even on the country's national days.